YuqingNi/yuqingni.github.io/README.md

 ### Journal Review
 - Automatica
 - IEEE Transactions on Control of Network Systems
+- Information Sciences
 - IEEE Transactions on Network Science and Engineering
 - Control Theory and Technology
+- International Journal of Robust and Nonlinear Control

 ### Conference Review
 - IEEE Conference on Decision and Control (CDC)
 - IFAC World Congress
 - European Control Conference (ECC)
 - IEEE Conference on Control Technology and Applications (CCTA)
 - International Conference on Control, Decision and Information Technologies (CoDIT)